Ecuador at the Olympics

-Ecuador has competed in 12 Summer Olympic Games.
-They debuted in the Winter Olympic Games in 2018.
+Ecuador has competed in 16 Summer Olympic Games since 1924.
 The nation won its first medal when Jefferson Pérez won the gold medal in the men's 20 km walk at the 1996 Olympic Games.
 The Ecuadorian National Olympic Committee was created in 1948 and recognized by the IOC in 1959.

-The country made its Winter Olympics debut in 2018.
+The nation has participated at the Winter Olympic Games since its debut in 2018.